yuki-uix/yuki-uix/README.md

 ## Yuki · Design Engineer × AI Product

-Trained in architecture — where design means understanding how people move through space.
-Now I apply that to how users move through products.

-3.5 years building e-commerce SaaS at ThoughtWorks.
-Architecture background → design judgment.
-UX training → product thinking.
+I studied architecture before I wrote code.
+That training gave me one thing most engineers don't have: a framework for understanding how people navigate systems — not just how they click, but why they stop, turn back, or give up.

+I apply that to e-commerce SaaS as a frontend engineer, and use AI to push that further — designing agents that intervene where filters fail, and systems that guide rather than overwhelm.

 **Currently focused on:**
 - **Yukiss** — an AI-powered stationery D2C store (Next.js + Medusa + Stripe + Claude API),